kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/03-user-authorization-in-graphql/17-clear-state-and-redirect.md

     - This happens when you are not logged in
     - The navbar lets you know if you are logged in or not (if you see Signout in navbar you are logged in)
     - Check the console for username when logged in
-    - When you click on a console you should see a log id
+    - When you click on a console you should see a long `id` at the end of the URL

 `http://localhost:3000/genealogy/5b833a3946583584c79bde28`

-* When logged in and on a single genealogy page, you will see the username now populated
+* When logged in and on a single `genealogy` page, you will see the username now populated

 ## clear state
 `AddGenealogy`